salavala/CosmosDBForMultitenantApplications/README.md

 Click-2: Select three dots indicting the pipeline actions and select 'New Pipeline'.

 Click-3: Type a name to the pipeline in the right 'Properties' pane.
+For example: LoadHotelDataToAllTenantsContainer.

 Click-4: Close the 'Properties' pane by selecting page with start icon on the top of the pane.